yiwenwang-ms/microsoft-graph-docs/concepts/application-provisioning-configure-api.md

 ### Monitor provisioning events using the provisioning logs

 In addition to monitoring the status of the provisioning job, you can use the provisioning logs to query for all the events that are occurring.
-For example, query for a particular user and determine if they were successfully provisioned.
+For example, for services that provision users and groups from Azure AD to the target system, query for a particular user and determine if they were successfully provisioned.

 #### Request